A Crowded Room Can Be The Loneliest Place in the World

 Nothing worth doing ever comes easy.
 Even I don’t take my own advice and have let these circumstances drag on too long in the wrong company in the past few months.
 I’ve tried to explain myself and communicate with people who just don’t want to even bother.
 It’s a waste of time.
 I just can’t stand the painful, lonely feeling and it sets me back so much.

 You owe it to yourself to be around people who lift you up, instead of drag you down.
-It’s your duty to your true self to be around people who understand you, or at least try to.
-Find a book you want to read, or a skill you want to learn when alone.
-Don’t sell your soul anymore.
+It’s your duty to your true self to be around people who understand you or at least try to.
+Find a book you want to read or a skill you want to learn when alone.
+Don’t sell your soul anymore and don’t allow boredom to be a poor excuse for being in company that will make you feel alone.

 You don’t have to accept every invitation and you shouldn’t be surrounded by negative energy.
 Be true to yourself and the right people will fall into your life.
-The next time you’re feeling lonely in a crowded room – get the f**k out of there and give yourself a pat on the back for respecting yourself enough for not putting up with anything other than feeling that you can be the best version of you.
+The next time you’re feeling lonely in a crowded room – get the f**k out of there and give yourself a pat on the back for respecting yourself enough for not putting up with that tiring feeling if being alone in a crowd.